RWTH-DBIS/dbis-relational-algebra/README.md

 This library provides a Python implementation of the [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra).

 # Features
- - Create expressions of the relational algebra in python.
+ - Create relational algebra expressions in Python.
- - Load data from SQLite tables.
+ - Load data from SQLite or directly in memory.
- - Evaluate expressions on the data.
+ - Evaluate expressions an get results as relations.
- - Convert these expressions to text in LaTeX math mode.
+ - Convert expressions to LaTeX math mode.
- - Convert a relation / the result of an expression to a Markdown table.
+ - Render relations as Markdown tables.

 # Installation
 Install via pip: